 - Using a clean paintbrush, gently paint the colored egg wash onto the pie crust pieces, adding a second coat if you’d like more vivid colors.

 - Continue painting until your design is complete and return the pie back into a preheated 350-degree oven for an additional 20 minutes to set the color.
-Cool complete and serve.
+Cool completely and serve.

-I’m completely in awe at how well this little turkey crusted pie design has done (and continues to do) and am SO thankful with how it has resonated with people and how many people contacted me saying how successful they were when making their own Turkey Crusted Pumpkin Pies at home.
-It was/is extremely heartwarming and exciting for me!
+I’m completely in awe at how well this little turkey crusted pie design has done (and continues to do) and am SO thankful for how it has resonated with people and how many people contacted me saying how successful they were when making their own Turkey Pumpkin Pies at home.

 Now you may think that I’m trying to capture lightning in a bottle and have the same successes a second time around with this new Cornucopia Crusted Pumpkin Pie design…but, can you blame me?!!
 HaHa.

-In all actuality, the success I’ve had with my Turkey Crusted Pumpkin Pie has only spurred on my creativity and made it more and more exciting for me to push my artistic culinary boundaries.
+In all actuality, the success I’ve had with that pie has only spurred on my creativity and made it more and more exciting for me to push my artistic culinary boundaries.
 It’s what I do.
 It’s who I am.
 You’ll notice it in my blog’s tagline.

 I sincerely hope you’ve enjoyed this post on how to make a Festive Cornucopia Crusted Pumpkin Pie as much as I’ve enjoyed bringing it to you.

 Should you have any questions or comments regarding this recipe or anything else you’ve seen on my site, please don’t hesitate to contact me directly or leave me a comment in the comment section below.
 It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!